 Work

 Out of a combination of personal inclination and moral commitment, I work a lot.
-I spend the majority of my waking hours (including most evenings from 7pm to midnight) either working on projects with collaborators or sequestered in my office, writing, programming, reading, studying, and doing admin tasks.
+I spend the majority of my waking hours (including most evenings from 7pm to midnight) working, training, studying.
+In between work blocks, I exercise, eat my one meal a day, and nap.

 Anyone dating me in any recurring way will need to be ok with that, either because they have a similar orientation to the world themselves, or because they’re chill with a relationship that is intimate, without being time-intensive.